kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 does.

 We first need to consider what customer access patterns might look like for the service.
-We can then make some assumptions about the traffic patterns for that event and project what load to model on a per-service and even per-API basis.
+We can then make some assumptions about the event and model traffic on a per-service and even per-API basis.

-Hopefully you already have done this exercise while designing the service.
+Perhaps you went through a similar exercise while designing the service.
 If not, there's no better time than now!

 ### A Sample Application